 2- stops getting her period or it becomes irregular after it has been regular.

 3- has heavy or long periods, especially if she gets her period frequently.
 In some cases, significant blood loss can cause iron-deficiency anemia.
 Also, heavy bleeding could be a sign of a growth in the uterus, a thyroid condition, an infection, or a blood clotting problem.

-4- has very painful periods.
-Having cramps for a couple of days is normal, but if your daughter isn’t able to participate in her normal activities, or has cramps for more than 3 days, let the doctor know.
-She might have a medical problem, such as endometriosis, causing the pain.
+4- Has very painful periods.
+Having cramps for a couple of days is normal, but if your daughter isn’t able to participate in her normal activities, or has cramps for more than 3 days.

 Helping Your Daughter